brunolm/blog-posts/wpf/wpf-controls-items-controls.md

 tags: [c#, controls, itemscontrols, wpf]
 ---

-The controls that inherit from <a href="https://msdn.microsoft.com/en-us/library/system.windows.controls.itemscontrol%28v=vs.110%29.aspx#inheritanceContinued" target="_blank"><code>ItemsControl</code></a> are controls that support a collection of objects.
+The controls that inherit from <a href="https://msdn.microsoft.com/en-us/library/system.windows.controls.itemscontrol%28v=vs.110%29.aspx#inheritanceContinued" target="_blank">`ItemsControl`</a> are controls that support a collection of objects.

 These controls can be used to display a collection of objects on the screen.
-For example, controls like <code>ListBox</code> and <code>ComboBox</code> can be used to allow the user to select an object from a collection.
+For example, controls like `ListBox` and `ComboBox` can be used to allow the user to select an object from a collection.

 <a href="https://brunolm.files.wordpress.com/2015/03/listbox.png"><img src="https://brunolm.files.wordpress.com/2015/03/listbox.png" alt="listbox" width="226" height="160" class="alignnone size-full wp-image-264" /></a>